-We follow the Government Guidance of November 2019 -[school/college-and-college-security](https://www.gov.uk/government/publications/school-college-and-college-security) and have critical incidents policy in place, which is known by staff and is overseen by the school business managers.
+We follow the Government Guidance of November 2019 -[school/college-and-college-security](#) and have a site security policy in place, which is known by staff and is overseen by Neil boson (Site Manager).

 When leasing the building we ensure we follow the guidance outline in KCSIE2025 and check the safeguarding policies and processes of those involved.